Ehesp/foobar/docs/messaging/receiving-messages.md

   });
 ```

-## 2) Request permissions
+## 2) Request permissions (iOS only)

-If the user has not already granted permissions, then you can prompt them to do so, as follows:
+On iOS, you are required to ask the operating system to listen for messages:

 ```js
 try {